NyaaRuss/Object-detection/README.md

 # Object-Detection
-Classifying and detecting objects using python-opencv and inceptionv3
+Classifying and detecting objects using python-opencv and inceptionv